K4liber/pycon_pl_24_workshop/README.md

 ## Tytuł zgłoszenia:

-Multicore processing in Python with Per-interpreter GIL
+Multicore processing in Python using Per-interpreter GIL

 ## Krótki opis(128)

-Exploring a new feature in Python called Per-interpreter GIL.
-It allows using multiple cores in a single Python process.
+Exploring a new Python feature called Per-interpreter GIL.
+It allows to use multiple cores in a single Python (CPython) process.

 ## Cel propozycji (3072)